vochithanh/autoaction/README.md

 |Quit| |Close browser.
 This command must be the last action.|**Quit**|

-System would skip all lines which contains unsupported actions.
+:do_not_litter: System would skip all lines which contains unsupported actions.

 To make the script more readable, the complex text (e.g. url, value with spaces) can be put in dictionary files (any file with extension *.dic) with format: key = value.
-Please refer to sample dictionarie file under `bot/workspace/scripts` folder: `url.dic`.
+Please refer to sample dictionary file under `autobot/bot/workspace/scripts` folder: `url.dic`.

 # Showcases
 ## Post link to Facebook